besmirzanaj/cloudalbania-website/content/posts/2022-08-implement-ifconfig.md

 ## Adding GeoIP data

-If you notice the echoip docker container `command` it has some parameters to load GeoIP databases for countries, cities and ASNs so it can then display on the client.
-I wrote a BASH script that will pull these databases hosted in `scripts/geoip_update.sh` to pull the neccessary databases.
-You have to run this script first before starting the echoip container or running `docker-compose`.
+If you notice the `echoip` service in the `docker-compose.yml` file, it contains the `command` section which has some parameters to load GeoIP databases for countries, cities and ASNs so it can then display on the client side.
+I wrote a `BASH` script that will pull these databases located in `scripts/geoip_update.sh` to pull the neccessary databases.
+You have to run this script first before running the `docker-compose` command.

 The script pulls the database files from this repo: https://github.com/P3TERX/GeoLite.mmdb.
 Script content below.